-Java iterator interface is used to iterate (loop) different elements of collection classes like HashMap, ArrayList, LinkedList, etc. In our previous post regarding Java Collection framework tutorial we are learned about different classes and interfaces like ArrayList, LinkedList, Vector, HashSet, LinkedHashSet, TreeSet, HashMap, TreeMap, LinkedHashMap & Hashtable.
-But in this article, we are going to learn how to get the elements like one by one using different cursors of Java.
+Java iterator interface is used to iterate (loop) different elements of collection classes like HashMap, ArrayList, LinkedList, etc. In our previous post regarding the Java Collection framework tutorial, we learned about different classes and interfaces like ArrayList, LinkedList, Vector, HashSet, LinkedHashSet, TreeSet, HashMap, TreeMap, LinkedHashMap & Hashtable.
+But in this article, we will learn how to get the elements one by one using different cursors of Java.

 Different Types of Cursors

-Before starting the different types of cursors, we have to know what a cursor is?
-A cursor nothing but an iterator which we used to iterate or traverse or retrieve the collection elements one by one.
+Before starting the different types of cursors, we have to know what a cursor is.
+A cursor is nothing but an iterator that we use to iterate, traverse, or retrieve the collection elements individually.

 Java programming language supports four different types of cursors: